gbabbitt/MD_comparison_webserver/README.md

 instructions for installing LAMP or XXAMP stack is found here https://www.alphr.com/set-up-local-web-server/

+for Linux Mint simply install with the following terminal command
+$ sudo apt-get install apache2
-NOTE: This webserver will run on Linux, so it is simpler to develop and test it on a VirtualBox VM with Linux image (IF YOU DONT HAVE ACCESS TO A LINUX OS)
+NOTE: This webserver will eventuall run on our Linux server, so it is simpler to develop and test it on a VirtualBox VM with Linux image (IF YOU DONT HAVE ACCESS TO A LINUX OS)

 install Oracle VirtualBox and follow its instructions to build your VM using a Linux Mint .vdi file from osboxes.org https://www.virtualbox.org/